How To Find 1 Percent Of A Number

 Example: Consider the number 1250.
 Original number: 1250.0 Move the decimal point two places to the left: 12.50

 If the number is a whole number without a visible decimal point, you can assume the decimal point is at the end of the number.
-For example, with the number 75, you would treat it as 75.0 and then move the decimal point to get 0.75.
+Here's one way to look at it: with the number 75, you would treat it as 75.Practically speaking, 0 and then move the decimal point to get 0.
+75.

 This method is particularly useful for quick estimations and mental calculations.
 It's easy to remember and apply in various situations, making it a valuable tool for everyday math.